 An addition was built for the school in the fall of 1881.
 At that time, the school had about 200 students.
 The school comprised three departments with as many teachers as students.

 In July 1881, D.A.
 Burton started a paper called the McCune Standard.
 Subsequently, it came into the hands of his son, J.A.
 Burton, who, after running it for a short time, sold it to W.W.
 Liggett in the fall of 1882.
-Liggett, of the Standard office, also bought out a six-column folio paper, called the McCune Times, the first issue being made September 9, 1882.
+Liggett, of the Standard office, also bought out a six-column folio paper called the McCune Times, the first issue appearing September 9, 1882.

 There was also a Methodist Episcopal congregation and a Methodist organization.
-The former erected a church in 1882, but the latter was without a house of worship.
+The former erected a church in 1882, but the latter had no house of worship.
 The Christian congregation was organized in 1881, and the church was built in 1882.
-The United Presbyterians and Baptists also had flourishing organizations, but neither is supplied with a church building.
+The United Presbyterians and Baptists also had flourishing organizations, but neither had a church building.

 The town was incorporated as a city of the third class on October 8, 1881.
 The first officers were Mayor Isaac McCune and councilmen I.V.
 McCune, R.O.
 Harris, M. Casey, and K.P.
 Minard.
 A. Burton established the first newspaper, the McCune Standard, in that year.